-African clawed frogs get their name from both the three claws on their hind feet which are used to tear food apart and their place of origin in Africa.
-They have become popular household pets due to how easy they are to care for and their longevity.
+African clawed frogs get their name from both the three claws on their hind feet which are used to tear food apart.
+They have become popular household pets in large part because they're easy to care for and live a long time.

 Housing African Clawed Frogs

 One big benefit to caring for African clawed frogs is that you don't need to worry about special lighting for your amphibian.
-Your frog tank can be kept at room temperature 68-75 degrees Fahrenheit and no special lighting is required.
-Some people do provide indirect lighting or use a simple aquarium light to make sure there is a normal 12 hour light to 12 hour dark light cycle though.
+Your frog tank can be kept at room temperature 68 to 75 degrees and no special lighting is required.
+Some people do provide indirect lighting or use a simple aquarium light to make sure there is a normal 12-hour light to 12-hour dark cycle.

-The issue of filtration is somewhat controversial in the frog world.
-African clawed frogs have a sensory system (lateral line) that allows them to sense vibrations in the water instead of ears, so some experts believe that using filters provides constant stressful stimuli to the frog (similar to a human constantly being exposed to the noise from a jackhammer).
 However, gentle filtration is used by some owners with success, and this will keep your frog's water a lot cleaner than going without a filter.
-African clawed frogs live in stagnant water in the wild but that is not the same as dirty water in an aquarium due to the natural bacteria, rain, and ground filtration that exists in the environment.
-If no filtration is used in your tank, be sure to change the water almost fully every week, if not more often.
+African clawed frogs live in stagnant water in the wild but that is not the same as dirty water in an aquarium' natural bacteria, rain, and ground filtration exist in their natural habitat.
+If no filtration is used in your tank, be sure to change the water every week, if not more often.

-The water in the tank must also be de-chlorinated using a product from the pet store designed to remove chlorine (and chloramine, if necessary) or it can sit out for at least 24 hours to allow the chlorine an opportunity to evaporate (but most tap water now has chloramine in it as well so you are really better off using the drops from the pet store).
+The water in the tank must also be de-chlorinated using a product from the pet store designed to remove chlorine (and chloramine, if necessary) or it can sit out for at least 24 hours to allow the chlorine an opportunity to evaporate.

-African clawed frogs can also be very sensitive to the toxic effects of metal ions in the water, so ensure that the water you use also does not come in contact with metal (such as the tank lid, thermometers, etc.).
+African clawed frogs can also be very sensitive to the toxic effects of metal ions in the water, so ensure that the water you use also does not come in contact with metal.

-Feed the amount your frog will clear from the water in 10-15 minutes up to daily.
-In general, overfeeding is more of a problem than under feeding, so feed daily and keep an eye on the body shape of your frog.
-If your frog seems to be getting overweight, then cut back your feedings to once every other day.
+In general, overfeeding is more of a problem than underfeeding, so feed daily and keep an eye on the body shape of your frog.
+If it seems to be getting overweight, then cut back your feedings to once every other day.

 African clawed frogs often become quite tame over time, taking food directly from their owner's fingers.
 They do sometimes accidentally nibble on fingers, but they lack teeth so this is not an issue.
 These frogs also lack tongues and eat by stuffing food into their mouths with their front legs.
 They can be quite messy as a result but also fun to watch.